 Clark Double Gooseneck Dark Bronze Floor Lamp

 Reading lamps are often some of the most neglected lighting fixtures in your home.
-Many homeowners use a table lamp or a makeshift light that doesn't illuminate the reading area well enough.
+Many of us use a makeshift light that doesn't illuminate the reading area well enough.

 Image credits: Rivoli Interior Design, Ondine Karady Design, Optimise Design